Superrehtard/old_diaspora_wiki/Encryption.md

 1. the encrypted key is sent to each recipient

 If a friend is added to the group, RK is encrypted once more.
-The only problem occurs if a friend is removed from a group.
-This would require to generate a new RK and to re-encrypt everything.
+If a friend is removed from a group, we don't generate a new RK to re-encrypt everything.